smolijar/gitwiki-thesis/src/analysis/user-access.md

 At this point, Gitolite can evaluate (and eventually deny) the access, because it already knows the authenticated username, as well as the repository name and the action (is it a read action, like `git fetch`, or write like `git push`).
 If Gitolite does not deny access at this point, Git standard command is invoked, e.g. `git-upload-pack` for cloning or pulling form a repository.

-For the read operations the first step would also be its final.
+For the read operations the first step is also its final.
 However that is not true for the writing operations such as `push`.
 For that, after the `gitolite-shell` command passes, `git-recieve-pack` is invoked instead.
 This receives and applies the data from the initial push, which eventually triggers an `update` hook.